Economics of corruption: Combatting corruption on the micro level

 According to Robert Klitgaard's equation, corruption = monopoly + discretion - accountability.
 Therefore, corruption is able to emerge and grow when there is a private or public monopoly over a good or service, and this individual or group has the discretionary power to allocate the good or service with few checks and balances and few, if any, consequences.
 By targeting individual components of the equation, there are several ways to fight corruption.
-First of all, reducing monopoly necessitates encouraging competition.
+First of all, reducing monopoly necessarily encourages competition.
 This may be accomplished by publishing public procurement data online or making government contracts available to a wider range of potential firms.
 Successful examples of this include the case of countries such as Mexico, which made all government contracts and procurement plans available online so the general public could view plans, prices, and bid winners.
 Secondly, limiting discretion means making laws and government procedures accessible for a broad cross-section of society to view.
 This may be accomplished by the publication of documents detailing legal requirements for acquiring permits etc. in common languages and in an accessible format.
+As well as providing open mechanisms for submitting complaints to interested parties to identify cases of fraud and conduct investigations, as necessary.
 Finally, increasing accountability may be accomplished by inviting impartial third parties to conduct government audits, as well as continually monitor and evaluate government procedures.
-This has been a success in countries such as Singapore and Hong Kong.
+This has been a success in countries such as Singapore or Hong Kong.